ntno/mkdocs-markupsafe-markdown-filter/README.md

   - markupsafe-markdown-filter
 ```

 > **Note:** If you have no `plugins` entry in your config file yet, you'll likely also want to add the `search` plugin.
-MkDocs enables it by default if there is no `plugins` entry set, but now you have to enable it explicitly.
+This is because MkDocs enables the `search` plugin by default if there is no `plugins` entry set.
+When you add a external plugin like `markupsafe-markdown-filter` you have to enable the `search` plugin explicitly.

 More information about plugins in the [MkDocs documentation][mkdocs-plugins].